 In a sense, Barton is right: The Democratic Party*doesn’t understand that, because it’s utter baloney.
 “Clean coal” is a myth, a marketing term.
 Coal isn’t clean.
 Not even close.

 If you want to be honest, the term should be “cleaner coal,” or more accurately “somewhat less dirty coal.”
 Coal is one of the major sources of energy production in the U.S. (providing 33 percent of the total, comparable to natural gas).
 It gets burned, which turns water into steam, which drives turbines, which then generate electricity.

 Coal has a lot of other things in it besides carbon, including mercury, sulfur and more.
 These pollutants get into the air and cause a lot of problems, including thousands of premature deaths every year.
 Scrubbing these toxins out of the coal is costly and very difficult, though new power plants do a better job at this than old ones.

 But the elephant in the room is that carbon.
 Burn it and it combines with oxygen to make carbon dioxide, and this of course is a greenhouse gas.
 Humans put about 40 billion tons of CO2 into the air annually, far more than any natural source on the planet (including volcanoes).
 Because this is heating the Earth up and changing the climate, it’s important to figure out a way to capture the carbon and somehow store it to prevent it from getting into the air.
 This is called “carbon capture and sequestration,” or CCS.

-Now to be fair, I won’t say CCS is impossible.
-Perhaps, in a couple of decades, a few tens of billions of dollars invested, and a few technological breakthroughs, it may become a reality.
+Now, to be fair, I won’t say CCS is impossible.
+Perhaps, after a couple of decades, a few tens of billions of dollars invested and a few technological breakthroughs, it may become a reality.